 Green cardamon or Choti Elaichi

 Cardamom pods holds tiny little black seeds inside.
 The seeds are taken out and used whole in cooking or in the from of powder.
-Its used in a Lot of Indian cooking whether it be vegetables, meat, rice or even desserts.
-Cardamom is also an important part of Garam masala.
-Black cardamom, also known as hill cardamom, Bengal cardamom, greater cardamom, Indian cardamom, Nepal cardamom, winged cardamom, or brown cardamom, comes from either of two species in the family ginger, Zingiberaceae.
-The seed pods are about two point five to three centimeters in length and have a bold flavor.
-The pods are dried over open fire and the process leaves the pods with a smoky aroma.These are bigger and very different from the the small green cardamoms, and are not as delicately flavored as their green counterpart.
-This is probably the reason why these are barely used for flavoring desserts.
-The intensity of the flavor emerges as they are cooked slowly and for a prolonged period and that is why it is used a lot for braising food, or flavoring the Indian masala, spice mix for curries, meats or for stews, lentils and pilafs.
-If you have not tried this before, just try dropping a split pod when you cook your rice and see how it changes the flavor of the rice!
-A good easy recipe to start with.
+Its used in a Lot of Indian cooking whether it be vegetables, meat, rice or even desserts and cardamom is also an important part of Garam masala.
+Black cardamom, also known as hill cardamom, Bengal cardamom, greater cardamom, Indian cardamom, Nepal cardamom, winged cardamom or brown cardamom, comes from either of two species in the family ginger, Zingiberaceae.
+The seed pods are about two point five to three centimeters in length and have a bold flavor and the pods are dried over open fire and the process leaves the pods with a smoky aroma and these are bigger and very different from the the small green cardamoms and are not as delicately flavored as their green counterpart and this is probably the reason why these are barely used for flavoring desserts and the intensity of the flavor emerges as they are cooked slowly and for a prolonged period and that is why it is used a lot for braising food or flavoring the Indian masala, spice mix for curries, meats or for stews, lentils and pilafs and if you have not tried this before, just try dropping a split pod when you cook your rice and see how it changes the flavor of the rice and it is a good easy recipe to start with.

 Mustard seeds or Sarson or Shorshe or Rai